cdapio/cdap/cdap-docs/faq/source/cdap-startup.rst

 If you have followed :ref:`the installation instructions <install>`, and CDAP either did not pass the :ref:`verification step <configuration-verification>` or did not startup, check:

-- Look in the CDAP logs for error messages (located in ``$CDAP_HOME/logs``)
+- Look in the CDAP logs for error messages (located either in ``/var/log/cdap`` for CDAP Distributed or ``$CDAP_HOME/logs`` for CDAP SDK Standalone)
 - If you see an error such as::

     ERROR [main:c.c.c.StandaloneMain@268] - Failed to start Standalone CDAP java.lang.NoSuchMethodError:
     co.cask.cdap.UserInterfaceService.getServiceName()Ljava/lang/String

-  then you have probably downloaded the standalone version of CDAP, which is not intended to be run on Hadoop clusters.
+  then you have downloaded the standalone version of CDAP, which is not intended to be run on Hadoop clusters.
 Download the appropriate distributed packages (RPM or Debian version) from http://cask.co/downloads.